-Charlotte was an enslaved seamstress at Mount Vernon who sometimes worked in the mansion.
-Charlotte was also likely married to another Mount Vernon slave, Austin.
-Both Charlotte and Austin were around the same age, and given Austin's job as a waiter, he and his family would live near the mansion.
-Surviving correspondence indicates that Charlotte and her children lived "in the yard" near the mansion.1
+Charlotte was an enslaved seamstress at Mount Vernon who sometimes worked in the Mansion.
+Charlotte was also likely married to Austin, who was also enslaved at Mount Vernon.
+He worked as a waiter.
+Both Charlotte and Austin were around the same age and lived on Mansion House Farm based on their job placements.
+Surviving correspondence indicates that Charlotte and her children lived "in the yard" near the Mansion.1

-Charlotte appears in the historical record in a handful of locations, giving insight into some aspects of her life as a slave at Mount Vernon.
-Based on information contained in the 1786 and 1799 Mount Vernon slave lists, Charlotte had at least five children: Billy (born around 1782), Timothy (born in 1785), and three daughters, Elvey, Jenny, and Eliza, for whom no ages were given on the 1799 list.2 As the children of a female dower slave none of Charlotte's children would have been freed upon George Washington's death.
-Instead they would have been divided among the four grandchildren of Martha Washington.
+Charlotte appears in the historical record in a handful of locations, giving insight into some aspects of her life.
+Based on information contained in the 1786 and 1799 lists of enslaved people, Charlotte had at least five children: Billy (born around 1782), Timothy (born in 1785), and three daughters, Elvey, Jenny, and Eliza, for whom no ages were given on the 1799 list.2 As the children of a women owned by the estate of Martha Washington's first husband, Daniel Parke Custis, neither Charlotte nor her children were freed by George Washington's will.
+Instead, they were divided among the four grandchildren of Martha Washington.

-A clue as to what happened to some of Charlotte's children can be found in a surviving slave list from Arlington Plantation, the home of Martha Washington's grandson George Washington Parke Custis.
-That list, compiled 64 years after Austin's death, includes the names of sixty-three people.
-Four of the male slaves were named Austin: Austin Bingham, his son Austin, Austin Grey, and a fourth known as Austin Branham.
+A clue as to what might have happened to some of Charlotte's children can be found in a surviving list of enslaved people from Arlington Plantation, the home of Martha Washington's grandson George Washington Parke Custis.
+That list, compiled 64 years after Austin's death, includes the names of sixty-three enslaved people.
+Four of the men were named Austin: Austin Bingham, his son Austin, Austin Grey, and a fourth known as Austin Branham.
 It is possible that some of these individuals were descendants of Austin and Charlotte.6

 Mary V. Thompson